-The authority responsible for registering asylum applications in Malta is the Office of the Refugee Commissioner (RefCom).
-RefCom is also the authority responsible for taking decisions at first instance on asylum applications (see: Number of staff and nature of the determining authority).
+The authority responsible for registering asylum applications in Malta is the former Office of the Refugee Commissioner (RefCom) now known as the International Protection Agency.
+The IPA is also the authority responsible for taking decisions at first instance on asylum applications (see: Number of staff and nature of the determining authority).

 The law no longer provides for time limits for an asylum seeker to apply for international protection and it also specifies that the Commissioner shall ensure that applications are neither rejected nor excluded from examination on the sole ground that they have not been made as soon as possible.

-In 2019, the registration process by RefCom was severely affected due to an increase in new arrivals and the vast majority of applicants for international protection being detained upon arrival.
-This created major delays whilst asylum-seekers remained detained in the IRC or Safi barracks for up to several weeks or months pending registration of their applications.
+Since 2019, the registration process was severely affected due to an increase in new arrivals and the vast majority of applicants for international protection being detained upon arrival.
+This created major delays whilst asylum-seekers remained detained in the IRC or Safi barracks for up to several weeks or months pending the registration of their applications.
+The situation further deteriorated in 2020 due to the systematic detention of all asylum-seekers arriving irregularly in Malta and the IPA’s closure from 12 March 2020 and 25 May 2020 due to the pandemic.
+As arrivals decreased in 2021, the IPA was able to register applicants within faster timeframes.

 For the registration and lodging phases, support is given through the deployment of experts.
-In particular, RefCom is supported by EASO to register applicants within the premises of the detention centres, the closed section of the IRC and Safi barracks.
-However, it seems that some detained applicants need to be taken to RefCom for the final registration.
-EASO also assists RefCom in the implementation of an ad hoc relocation through the matching process and it appears that asylum-seekers to be relocated are prioritised for registration.
+In particular, IPA is supported by EASO to register applicants within the premises of the detention centre at Safi barracks.
+EASO also assists IPA with the implementation of ad hoc relocation through the matching process and it appears that asylum-seekers to be relocated are prioritised for registration.

 With respect to asylum seekers who arrive documented but who do not express a wish to apply for asylum to the immigration officials present or who become refugees sur place, problems may arise as a result of the fact that they could not readily know how or where to apply for asylum.

-Applications must be made at RefCom premises.
-Any person approaching any other public entity, particularly the Malta Police Force, expressing his or her wish to seek asylum, will be referred to the RefCom.
+Applications must be made at the IPA premises.
+Any person approaching any other public entity, particularly the Malta Police Force, expressing his or her wish to seek asylum, will be referred to the IPA.

 Regulation 8(1) Procedural Regulations.